Gabriella439/nixos-in-production/manuscript/Setup.md

 }
 ```

-… and also save the following file to `module.nix` within the same directory:
+… and also the following `module.nix` file:

 ```nix
 # module.nix